Punithraaj/Flutter_Hotel_Booking_UI/README.md

 In this video, I'm going to show you how to make a Cool Hotel Booking App using Flutter from scratch.

-In this Episode , you will learn how to create a Custom Navigation Bar for Navigating between Screen.
+In this Episode , you will learn how to create a Animated Home Explorer Screen View which include Automated slide show,Popular Destination and Best Deals Details for Navigating between Screen.

 🚀 Nice, clean and modern Hotel Booking #App #UI made in #Flutter

+Click here to Subscribe to https://youtube.com/@TheFlutterAndDartAcademy

 ## [Watch it on YouTube](https://youtu.be/PV5GV9m0HvY)
    ![Preview](U4.gif)